KenKundert/sshconfig/README.rst

        ])
        identityFile = 'tunnelr'

-Now if the user specifies --location=washington, then it will mapped to the host location of va, which becomes mclean.tunnelr.com (209.160.73.168).
+Now if the user specifies --location=washington on the command line, then it is mapped to the host location of va, which becomes mclean.tunnelr.com (209.160.73.168).
 Normally, users are expected to choose a location from the list given in LOCATIONS.
 As such, every maps argument should support each of those locations.
 However, a user may given any location they wish.
 If the location given is not found in maps, then it will be looked for in locations, and if it is not in locations, the default location is used.

 Forwards